Jewish skull collection: Aftermath

-Lang recounts in detail the story of how he determined the identities of the 86 victims gassed for Dr. August Hirt's project of the Jewish skeleton collection.
+Lang recounts in detail the story of how he determined the identities of the 86 victims gassed for Hirt's project of the Jewish skeleton collection.
 Forty-six of these individuals were originally from Thessaloniki, Greece.
 The 86 were from eight countries in German-occupied Europe: Austria, Netherlands, France, Germany, Greece, Norway, Belgium, and Poland.

 In 1951, the remains of the 86 victims were re-interred in one location in the Cronenbourg-Strasbourg Jewish Cemetery.
-On December 11, 2005, memorial stones engraved with the names of the 86 victims were placed at the cemetery.
+On 11 December 2005, memorial stones engraved with the names of the 86 victims were placed at the cemetery.
 One is at the site of the mass grave, the other along the wall of the cemetery.
-Another plaque honoring the victims was placed outside the Anatomy Institute at Strasbourg's University Hospital.
-On July 9, 2015, French doctor Raphael Toledano discovered at the Forensic Institute's Museum of Strasbourg several tissue samples hidden away, presumed to be from Menachem Taffel.
-These last remains were buried in the Jewish cemetery of Cronenbourg on September 6, 2015.
+Another plaque honouring the victims was placed outside the Anatomy Institute at Strasbourg's University Hospital.
+On 9 July 2015, French doctor Raphael Toledano discovered at the Forensic Institute's Museum of Strasbourg several tissue samples hidden away, presumed to be from Menachem Taffel.
+These last remains were buried in the Jewish cemetery of Cronenbourg on 6 September 2015.

 As journalist and researcher Lang stated, once his long research was published on the identities of the 86 people killed under Hirt's orders, "The perpetrators should not be allowed to have the final word."